micmro/storybook-conditional-toolbar-selector/README.md

 - Per Set selection persists across stories until refresh/reload of storybook
 - If needed the defaults and fallbacks need to be set manually ([Example](https://github.com/micmro/storybook-conditional-toolbar-selector/blob/main/.storybook/withExampleDecorator.tsx#L5-L15))
+- All examples are in react, but it should in theory work in all frameworks

 Example consumption in a decorator: https://github.com/micmro/storybook-conditional-toolbar-selector/blob/main/.storybook/withExampleDecorator.tsx